JSMarsh813/Reference/javascript/constructors.md

 [[Prototype]]:(1) {sayHello: function()}
 ```

-Class Constructor, its an instance of the Person constructor, so thats its prototype
+Class Constructor, its an instance of the Person constructor, so thats its prototype.
+If we add more information to the person class's prototype, John will recieve that new information.

 ```
 Person {name: "John", age: 30}